Roanoke Valley Rebels: History

 The first Salem Rebels game was played October 24, 1967, and Salem won 3–1 over the Jacksonville Rockets.
-Most of the players lived in a mobile home park across, near the Lakeside Amusement Park.
+Most of the players lived in a mobile home park near the Lakeside Amusement Park.
 Dave Lucas was coach the team's first coach, but struggled for the first two seasons and missed the playoffs both years.
 Colin Kilburn was brought in to coach in 1969, and improved the team to second place in the southern division, but lost in the first round of the playoffs.
-Kilburn coached the next two seasons to third place finishes, and first round playoff losses.
+Kilburn coached the next two seasons to third-place finishes, and first round playoff losses.
 The Rebels affiliated with the Philadelphia Blazers in 1972 and the parent club assigned Gregg Pilling to coach.
 The Rebels finished first place in the southern division, won two playoff series, and finished runners-up in the 1973 EHL finals.

 In 1973, the Rebels became a charter team in the Southern Hockey League due to travel costs to the multiple northern teams in the EHL for the 1973–74 season.
 Pilling stayed on as coach and the team roster featured eleven French Canadians, including the league's most valuable player, Claude Piche.
-The Rebels finished first place in the regular season, and won the James Crocket Cup in the playoffs.
+The Rebels finished in first place in the regular season and won the James Crocket Cup in the playoffs.
 Pilling was named the SHL Coach of the Year for 1973–74.
 Bill Needham coached the 1974–75 season, and the team dropped to fourth place and a first round playoff loss.

-Team operator and league commissioner, Gene Hawthorne, filed for bankruptcy protection for the team July 14, 1975, and the Rebels were obtained by local oil distributor, Henry Brabham.
-Player-coach Jack Chipchase led the Rebels in the 1975–76 season, finishing fourth place, and a first round playoff loss.
+Team operator and league commissioner, Gene Hawthorne, filed for bankruptcy protection for the team on July 14, 1975, and the Rebels were bought by local oil distributor Henry Brabham.
+Player-coach Jack Chipchase led the Rebels to a fourth-place finish in the 1975–76 season, and a first round playoff loss.
 The Rebels ceased operations after the season.
-Salem eventually got another team in the Salem Raiders of the restarted Eastern Hockey League in 1980 and the Rebels branding was revived for an East Coast Hockey League team from 1990 to 1992.